lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ## 1 The world is not Normal distributed

-Like *real life*, real world data is most often far from *normality*.
+Like *real life*, real world data are most often far from *normality*.
+Their distribution tend to a [normal or Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution)

+Other instances of data, that is not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
+A few examples that come to mind are:
+- number of clicks per second in a Geiger counter
+- number of patients per day in a hospital
+- number of persons per day using their bike
+- number of goals scored per game and player
+- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!*

 In what follows, we have chosen the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to show the non-normality and the convenience of GLMs in modelling such targets.

 The diamonds dataset consists of prices of over 50 000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.